 Prognosis

-Overall prognosis of distal humerus is good.
-Complex fractures are associated with less fovorable prognosis but with timely intervention results in a good functional elbow.
+The overall prognosis of the distal humerus fractures is good.
+Complex fractures are associated with a less favorable prognosis but with timely intervention results in a good functional elbow.

 Loss of terminal extension is frequently observed after distal humerus fracture.
 Chronic exertional pain can be observed in as many as 25% of patients who have suffered such injury.